TurboCAD: Mac versions

 The Mac versions of the software are built on a separate codebase and are not directly comparable with the Windows versions.
 TurboCAD Mac Pro contains both 2D and 3D tools, while the standard version is for 2D drafting only.

+IMSI contracted and licensed development and distribution rights from Tim Olson of CADSoft Solutions Inc (CSI) to create TurboCAD Mac.
+Olson previously led Lockheed's custom aircraft design and analysis CAD development for the F-22 and F-35 and leveraged that experience into a precise, user friendly curve, surface, and solid modeling CAD system based on ACIS for IMSI Design.

+CSI's IP was later acquired by IMSI Design with Olson serving as VP Development for IMSI Design.

 IMSI Design released a High Sierra-compatible version of TurboCAD v10 in February 2018.

 TurboCAD history

 Early days

-TurboCAD was originally developed in South Africa by Hendrik Vermooten and Hein Oosthuizen.
+TurboCAD was originally developed in South Africa by Hendrik Vermooten and Hein Oosthuizen, starting in 1984.
 Initial hardware support was for a specific device configuration: Hercules monochrome graphics cards, HP7475 plotters with keyboard for data entry.
 The first version of TurboCAD fit on a single 360kb floppy disk so that it could run on the original IBM PC.
 The source code also fit on a single floppy disk along with the 30kb required by the "development environment": Turbo Pascal 2.0.

 TurboCAD was released around the same time as Generic CADD in the United States.
 Both TurboCAD and Generic CADD's marketing objectives were the same – create a viable, low-cost competitor to AutoCAD.
 But because Generic CADD launched in the U.S. before TurboCAD, it received much more positive press about its low price, (approximately $600 originally), and quickly achieved a large and loyal customer base.
 The release of Generic CADD in the PC market was, at that time, the biggest ‘CAD event’ since Autodesk had reinvented CAD pricing with its initial release in 1981.